 These articles are not a substitute for professional medical advice, diagnosis, or treatment.

 Coronavirus disease 2019 (COVID-19) is a disease that began spreading in 2019.
-It is caused by the virus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which is a member of the coronavirus family.
-Some of the viruses in this family can jump from animals to people, as occurred with Middle East respiratory syndrome (MERS) and severe acute respiratory syndrome (SARS).
+It is caused by the virus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), which is a member of the coronavirus family.
+Some of the viruses in this family can jump from animals to people, as occurred with severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS).
 SARS-CoV-2 is the newest coronavirus to make this jump.

-There is no current evidence that pets or companion animals can become infected with SARS-CoV-2.
-One dog, owned by a coronavirus patient in Hong Kong, tested a “weak” positive for the virus in late February 2020, but the territory’s Agriculture, Fisheries and Conservation Department said in a statement that it may have been due to “environmental contamination.”
-As of February 28, 2020, the dog had not shown any symptoms of the virus (Detection of low level of COVID-19 virus in pet dog, 2020).
+In February 2020, a dog in Hong Kong that was owned by a patient with COVID-19 tested a “weak positive” for the virus.
+However, the territory’s Agriculture, Fisheries and Conservation Department said in a statement that it may have been due to “environmental contamination.”
+As of February 28, 2020, the dog had not shown any symptoms of the virus (Detection, 2020).

-If you have COVID-19 and you think your pet has become ill, call your vet before taking them into the veterinary office or clinic so they can tell you the best way to proceed.
-Your pet may need to be quarantined and observed for symptoms.
-But, again, most health organizations agree that there’s no reason to believe humans can pass SARS-CoV-2 to animals, including pets.
+Studies are currently underway to better understand how infection with SARS-CoV-2 affects animals.
+If you think your pet has become ill, call your vet before taking them into the veterinary office or clinic so they can tell you the best way to proceed.